-Welcome to the NDASA Excelling as a Medical Review Officer (MRO) Staff Member/ Assistant Course, developed with the mission of raising the level of professional standards within the drug and alcohol testing industry.
+Welcome to the NDASA Excelling as a Medical Review Officer (MRO) Assistant/Team Member Course, developed with the mission of raising the level of professional standards within the drug and alcohol testing industry.

-This course will provide you with the information and tools to successfully perform the functions of an MRO Staff Member/Assistant.
+This course will provide you with the information and tools to successfully perform the functions of an MRO Assistant/ Team Member.

 The course covers these topics: